yzyii/luashitacast/DO_NOT_DELETE.md

 - BLM - Fixed Republic Circlet logic
 - BLM - Add Opuntia Hoop logic
 - Breaking Change - PLD - Change cover to use a set

+## v1.1.6

+- Defaulting to not using shorterhand as shorthand config can do 99% of the same thing